Janet Bell: Early life

-She grew up in Lincoln, and attended Lincoln Girls' High School, a grammar school, and Loughborough University.
-Her older brother attended Lincoln School, the boys' grammar school, who also had athletics success at his school.
+Janet is the only daughter of Ione Tognini.
+She grew up in Lincoln, and attended Lincoln Girls' High School, a grammar school.

 Career

 Prictoe finished third behind Christina Boxer in the 800 metres event at the 1977 WAAA Championships.

 In 1978, Prictoe was second in the 800 metres at the UK Championships in 2:04.78, and second again behind Christina Boxer at the 1978 WAAA Championships in 2:03.11, just one-one hundredth of a second behind the winner.
 She went on to compete at the 1978 European Championships, where she was eliminated in the heats.
 She also finished second at the 1979 AAAs Championships behind Christine Benning.

 Prictoe's third-place finish at the 1981 AAAs Indoor Championships behind Kirsty McDermott and Lorraine Baker would be her last medal at a national championships until she won the 1987 AAAs indoor title in 2:04.18, ahead of Baker.

-Prictoe married Alan Bell in Barnsley during 1986 and competed under her married name thereafter.
+Prictoe married athlete Alan bell in Barnsley during 1986 and competed under her married name thereafter.They have four children.

 At the 1987 European Indoor Championships, Bell ran 2:03.24 in her heat to qualify for the final as a fastest loser, where she finished seventh in 2:05.92.
 A month later at the 1987 IAAF World Indoor Championships in Indianapolis, she ran 2:03.45 to finish second in her heat and improved to 2:02.96 for fifth in the final.
 Outdoors, she finished third at the UK Championships behind Diane Edwards and Shireen Bailey in 2:02.41, before achieving her lifetime best with 2:01.40 on 11 July at the Crystal Palace in London.

 In 1988, Bell finished second at the AAAs Indoor Championships behind Dawn Gandy in 2:06.01, before again reaching the final of the 800m at the European Indoor Championships, finishing fifth in an indoor best of 2:02.70, which at the time ranked her fourth on the British all-time indoor list behind Jane Colebrook, Liz Barnes and Kirsty Wade.
 She went on to run 2:03.77 to finish fourth at the 1988 UK Championships in June, behind Christina Cahill, Wade and Gandy.
 At the 1988 AAA Championships/Olympic trials in August 1988, she finished fourth behind Wade, Shireen Bailey and Helen Thorpe.